My Favorite Vehicle

 Update: Going through some old papers, I found the following drawing done by Paul Sutton in October 1969:

 And now you know the story of the Manx with the flower-print roof.
 For more information about the Meyers Manx, click here.
+Of particular note: their Manx History page.

 Update: my videographer nephew David Brumbley told me that you can find 3D models of just about anything on the web these days, and proved it by finding a link to this Manx CAD model by Dan Vinson.

 Revised in Aug and Sep 2014 to clarify and correct some details in the text, plus add new photos, the 3D CAD model link, and Paul Sutton's drawing above.
+Added more pictures in Aug 2021.